viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 - Edit `"completion_provider_org"` and `"completion_provider_key"` to match your AI API organization and API credentials, for example your [OpenAI organization header and API key credentials](https://platform.openai.com/account/api-keys).
 - Edit `"speech_provider_key"` to match [your API key from elevenlabs](https://docs.elevenlabs.io/api-reference/quick-start/authentication) or another speech provider.
-- Edit `"mic_device_name"` to match the name of your microphone on your robot's computer, if labelled.
+- Edit `"mic_device_name"` to match the name your microphone is assigned on your robot's computer.
 Available microphone device names will logged on module startup.
 If left blank, the module will attempt to auto-detect the microphone.

 ## Next steps